Search This Blog

 in over five years;

-the last time I thought
+the last time I thought I might again

-I might again be able to hold your hand
+be able to hold your hand

-in mine (and I did not).
+(and I did not)

 Instead, I held the wound open,

-waiting for you to step inside
+inviting you to step inside

 and like the cat you’ve always been,